17 seasons at Notre Dame: 216-93-55 (.669)

 Jamie is just one of the coaches who has worked under the elder Clark that is now at the helm of their own program.
-Wiese currently is the head coach at Georgetown University, while Avery has the same position at Valparaiso University.
+Brian Wiese currently is the head coach at Georgetown University, Mike Avery has the same position at Valparaiso University, and Chad Riley serves as the Bobby Clark Head Coach of Men's Soccer at Dartmouth.
 Castleton State (Vt.) head coach John O'Connor worked under Clark at Dartmouth as did Geoff Wheeler, who is the head coach at Wesleyan University.

 Aberdeen F.C.
 Scottish Premier League

 |1985-93||Head Men's Coach,